DTjomsland/sprout_planner/README.md

 }
 ```

-Expected Response Example 1 (If the user hasn't used that activity name yet):
+Expected Response Example One (If the user hasn't used that activity name yet):

 ```
 {